ddnexus/pagy/docs/api/paginators/meilisearch.md

 ---
-title: pagy_meilisearch
+title: :meilisearch
-icon: arrow-left
+icon: search
+order: 40
 categories:
   - Paginators
   - Search
 ---

-# pagy_meilisearch
+`:meilisearch` is a paginator for  `Meilisearch` results.

 Paginator method for `Meilisearch` results.